danvk/Stanford-CS-242-Programming-Languages/hw2/README.md

 I'm able to run `problem.ski` in ~5 minutes.

+Rylan's code runs in ~2 minutes!
+His `problem.lam` is nearly identical.
+So is his `ski_eval.py` just that much faster?

 - `is_zero` is straightforward
 - `len`
   - This requires me to understand the list constructors.